HR & EMPLOYMENT. HEALTH & SAFETY.

-Everything from recruitment, workplace discrimination, dismissals, health and safety, to alcohol and drug testing – plus everything in between.
-I act for individuals, SMEs, charities, universities and PLCs.
+Rachel specialises in all key areas of employment law from recruitment, workplace discrimination, dismissals, health and safety, to alcohol and drug testing – plus everything in between.
+She acts for individuals, SMEs, charities, universities and PLCs.

 How do you make a difference for your clients?